russell-archer/StoreHelper/README.md

 ---

 # Source Code
-See [StoreHelperDemo on GitHub](https://github.com/russell-archer/StoreHelper) for source code.
+See [StoreHelper on GitHub](https://github.com/russell-archer/StoreHelper) for source code.

 > **Disclaimer**.
 The source code presented here is for educational purposes.
 > You may freely reuse and amend this code for use in your own apps.
 However, you do so entirely at your own risk.